RESEARCH PAPERSNorthern France and Belgium: Mixed Migration Trends and Dynamics (Mixed Migration Centre, MMC, 2023)

 This report examines the resilience of communities in South Asia to disasters and the displacement they cause.
 It considers their risk landscape and resilience capacity in Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan and Sri Lanka.
 The research analyses the multidimensional risks communities face, their assets, and the institutional and legal frameworks in which they operate.
 It considers communities’ capacity to prevent displacement, their ability to mitigate protection risks during displacement and their options in terms of durable solutions.
 The report offers a resilience building framework that incorporates common principles, while retaining flexibility and adaptability to communities’ specific risk environments.
 It makes recommendations for improving it and preparing for the challenges of increasing risks, so preventing or at least reducing the impact of displacement. |

 This policy paper presents an overview of the currently available evidence on the connection between forced migration and zoonotic disease risks and vulnerabilities, based on primary and secondary research into zoonoses in displacement.
 These interconnected areas will become increasingly urgent in the face of accelerating climate change, conflict, and increased interaction between wildlife, domestic animals and humans during forced migration.
 The paper highlights how global health security requires an interdisciplinary and multilevel One Health approach to address human, animal and environmental health simultaneously.
 The approach allows for addressing policy and programming gaps in the human mobility and global health security nexus, especially relevant in the context of increasing conflict, disasters and climate change emergencies.
 This policy brief provides key recommendations to policy makers and practitioners in the area of global health security, migration and wider humanitarian policy and responses.
-ACADEMIC PUBLICATIONSZoonoses in the margins: environmental displacement and health outcomes in the Indus Delta (Intl Journal for Equity in Health, 2022)
+ACADEMIC PUBLICATIONSA fair share?
+Animal health actors and resources in One Health initiatives: A multisite case study in Ethiopia and Pakistan (CABI One Health, 2023)

 This study investigates zoonotic disease dynamics in populations regularly displaced due to slow onset disasters and annual monsoons in Sindh province in southeast Pakistan.
 Key factors affecting zoonotic disease dynamics included disasters and loss of forage, a lack of veterinary and healthcare access, and socio-economic status.
 Displacement results in a poverty spiral whereby the displaced find themselves at continuous peril from poverty and disaster, with zoonotic disease dynamics shifting based on environmental changes, and an expectation of future movement and loss.
-Excluding Livestock Livelihoods in Refugee Responses: A Risk to Public Health (Journal of Refugee Studies, 2022)
+DOGS OF WAR: Keeping the Wolves at Bay (EUI, 2022)

 This case study investigates zoonotic disease dynamics in the Syrian refugee context in Jordan.
 Key informant interviews were conducted with humanitarian, animal and public health experts, and household interviews with Jordanian and Syrian livestock keepers in Mafraq Governorate.
 Respondents attributed zoonotic disease outbreaks to cross-border smuggling of livestock, with no reports of refugees bringing animals into Jordan.
 While Syrian respondents diversify their livelihoods through animal husbandry, high-level political and practical barriers affect refugees’ access to livestock assistance, increasing zoonotic disease risks.
 To support animal and human health, structural inequalities need to be addressed through inclusive policies and support to both refugees and host populations.
 Lockdowns, lives and livelihoods: the impact of COVID-19 and public health responses to conflict affected populations - a remote qualitative study in Baidoa and Mogadishu, Somalia (BMC Conflict and Health, 2021)